Skip to main content

 For the complete documentation index optimized for AI agents, see llms.txt.

 Up to this point every example has ended with .valueMap([...]) to ship a few properties back to the caller.
 This page covers the full set of terminal projections: how to shape the output, compute derived values, and aggregate the stream.
-A traversal that ends in a terminal step (.count, .values, .project, …) produces a final result rather than another node or edge stream.
-The TypeScript and Rust typestate machinery prevents you from chaining traversal steps after a terminal.
+A terminal step (.count, .values, .project, …) ends the chain and produces a result rather than another stream.
+TypeScript and Rust block further chaining at compile time; Go reports it at serialization (Validate, MarshalRequest, or Client.Exec).

 Scalar terminals: .count, .exists, .id, .label